dbanalyticsco/usaa-dbt-course/labs/lab9.md

 ### 1. Run the orders model with a larger warehouse.

 Despite making the `orders` model, it's still taking too long to build.
-Add a configuration to the orders model that has it run with the larger `compute_wh_xl` warehouse.
+Add a configuration to the orders model that has it run with the larger `COMPUTE_WH_M` warehouse.

 Things to think about:
 * How do you verify that it's actually building with the new warehouse setting?